Daily High to Daily Low: Is It Safe to Buy Coeur Mining Inc. (CDE)?

-Coeur Mining Inc. (NYSE:CDE) went up by 5.86% from its latest closing price compared to the recent 1-year high of $11.14.
-The company’s stock price has collected 8.69% of gains in the last five trading sessions.
+Coeur Mining Inc. (NYSE:CDE) went down by -2.66% from its latest closing price compared to the recent 1-year high of $11.14.
+The company’s stock price has collected 10.80% of gains in the last five trading sessions.

 Is It Worth Investing in Coeur Mining Inc. (NYSE :CDE) Right Now?